 What is RC66?

 The government of Canada offers support to families with children under the age of 18.
 This is done through various programs, including the Canada Child Benefit, a tax-free monthly payment.
-In 2016, the CCB replaced UCCB (Universal Child Care Benefit), which was a taxable income.Easy, fast, and even fun.
-Wealthsimple Tax is CRA-certified tax software that you’ll actually want to use.
-And you only pay what you want, no catch — get started.
+In 2016, the CCB replaced UCCB (Universal Child Care Benefit), which was a taxable income.FROM OUR SPONSOR Taxes shouldn’t be taxing.
+Wealthsimple can handle complex tax returns — even yours.
+And it only costs whatever you’re willing to pay.

 The government is still making lumpsum UCCB payments for years before 2016 and taxpayers must report these benefits on line 11700 of their annual return.
 However, CCB benefits are not taxable income, so you don't need to report them.
 The benefits are awarded based on family net income.
 The higher income you have, the lower amount you will receive.
 Children under the age of six are also liable for larger amounts.
 RC66 is the CRA-designated form used to apply for CCB benefits and GHS (Goods and Services Tax) and HST (Harmonized Sales Tax) credits.
 It features various sections as follows: